 To do this part of the job effectively, general contractors must be familiar with every step of the building process to anticipate all potential associated costs.

 After a bid has been accepted, a general contractor will begin to form a team, hiring tradesmen, renting equipment, purchasing materials, and creating schedules to keep the project on track.
-For instance, if a GC is tasked with building and outfitting an office, they may order PLAM cabinets for storage or a breakroom and solid surface or maple block as countertop options to make the space look elegant and polished.
+For instance, if a GC is tasked with building and outfitting an office, they may order laminate cabinets for storage for a breakroom and solid surface or maple block as countertop options to make the space look elegant and polished.

 Additionally, general contractors must ensure that all building sites are secure and operated using standard safety procedures since they are in charge of the safety of everyone and everything on site.
 Once the building begins, general contractors may spend long hours on-site taking on the role of foreman and overseeing every step of the construction process.

 While on-site, general contractors are in charge of the following:

 - Equipment and site safety

 - Anticipating weather conditions and scheduling accordingly